Generalizing Lieb's Concavity Theorem via Operator Interpolation: Generalizing Lieb's Concavity Theorem

 \subsection{Proof of Main Results}

 The key of applying \Cref{lem:KeyLemma} is to choose some proper holomorphic function $G(z)$ and then interpolating on some power in $[0,1]$.
-In particular, we will interpolation on $s$ to prove \Cref{lem:GeneralEpstein}, and then on $p$ to prove \Cref{thm:GeneralLiebConcavity}.
-Our choices of the holomorphic functions $G(z)$ in the following proofs are inspired by Lieb's constructions in \cite{LIEB1973267} for the use of maximum modulus principle.
+In particular, we will perform interpolation on $w=\frac{1}{s}$ to prove \Cref{lem:GeneralEpstein}.
+Our choice of the holomorphic functions $G(z)$ in the following proof is inspired by Lieb's constructions in \cite{LIEB1973267} for the use of maximum modulus principle.